top of page

 “I have one client who, within two years, I helped transition from being a promising blogger to a bona fide business owner, with website visits this year alone climbing to 1007% and sales jumping 1013%,” says Swann.
 “The branding we created has landed her opportunities with corporations that are household names,” she says of her strategic approach to absolutely everything, from the development of blogs to the curation and implementation of an effective social media plan.
 “For another client, we grew her IG very quickly, by thousands of followers, leading to guest articles in major publications and a regular fashion segment on a TV network.
 Simply existing on the Internet is not enough to make an ongoing branding investment,” Swann says.
 “Impact is.”

-To that end, Swann also seeks to partner with companies that champion moms and their children – companies that can help her and others expand upon platforms meant to help teach women about business while promoting the self-care of mothers.
+To that end, Swann also seeks to partner with companies that champion moms and their children – companies that can help her and others expand upon platforms meant to help teach women about business while promoting the self-care of mothers and education of neurodiverse populations.
 “I envision working with companies like Crayola, Toms, Lego, Burt’s Bees, Hulu, and others, companies that already make strides in terms of helping us imagine a more diverse, nurturing, and inclusive world, brands helping to chart a path for health, wellness, and ultimately, success for us all.”

 bottom of page